Table of Contents

 What Are Some Ways Drivers Can Get 24-Hour Roadside Protection?

-There are few different ways you can get roadside assistance coverage for yourself and your family members.
-For individuals who set aside time for personal insurance planning, consider adding roadside assistance to your list.
+There are several different ways you can get roadside assistance coverage for yourself and your family members.
+If you’ve set aside time for personal insurance planning, such as applying for life insurance, you might also consider adding roadside assistance to your list.

 Auto Club Membership

 Probably the best-known way to get 24-hour roadside assistance is through an auto club like AAA (pronounced “triple A”).
 The company will issue you a membership card with numbers to call for service.
-You may also be able to download an app or send a text to get service.
+You may also be able to download an app or send a text.

-Plans range from $50 to $160 per year.
+Plans range from $64.99 to $124.99 per year, plus extra costs for add-ons.
 Your price will depend on how many family members are covered, your location, and the services you’ve selected.

 Credit Card Company Benefits

 You may be able to access roadside assistance through one of your credit cards.
-Again, the cost for your overall coverage or a specific service will vary depending on the plan.
-For example, one credit card provides the service for free to its members but charges $69.95 for a standard service call, including 5 miles of towing.
+Again, the cost of overall coverage or a specific service will vary depending on the plan you choose.
+For example, some credit cards may provide the service for free to their members but with a cap on each claim or on the number of claims a cardmember can make.
+Others may offer a pay-per-use service or prenegotiated discounts on certain services.

 Vehicle Manufacturer

-Some car and truck manufacturers also offer roadside assistance as a perk for new car buyers.
-Your vehicle may come with protection that lasts for a few years or the length of your limited warranty, or it may be available for only a few months as a free trial for a service you can later purchase.
-Your sales agreement should provide the details on what your plan covers, or you can ask the dealership.
+Many car and truck manufacturers also offer roadside assistance as a perk for new car buyers.
+Your vehicle may include protection that lasts for a few years or the length of your limited warranty.
+Your sales agreement should provide details on what your plan covers, or you can ask the dealership.

 Car Insurance Company

-Many car insurance companies make some type of roadside assistance coverage available to their customers.
-Some plans provide only the basics, while others may offer two or three different levels of coverage.
-Costs range from $2 to $5 a month, or $15 to $60 a year.
+Many car insurance companies have some type of roadside assistance coverage available for their customers.
+Some plans provide only the basics, while others may offer two or three levels of coverage.
+Costs generally range from around $15 to $60 or more a year.

 When you’re considering cost, keep in mind that you may be able to lower your car insurance cost by bundling it with other types of insurance coverage.